Oklahoma business remains closed because of coronavirus fear

 She and her husband have applied for unemployment but she says they’ve “seen nothing.”

-The state has reported more than 3,600 confirmed coronavirus cases and at least 222 deaths.
+As of Thursday, the state had reported more than 3,600 confirmed coronavirus cases and at least 222 deaths.